Leak: Types

+Causes

 There can be numerous causes of leaks.
 Leaks can occur from the outset even during construction or initial manufacture/assembly of fluid systems.
 Pipes, tubing, valves, fittings, or other components may be improperly joined or welded together.
 Components with threads may be improperly screwed together.
 Leaks can be caused by damage; for example, punctures or fracture.
 Often leaks are the result of deterioration of materials from wear or aging, such as rusting or other corrosion or decomposition of elastomers or similar polymer materials used as gaskets or other seals.
 For example, wearing out of faucet washers causes water to leak at the faucets.

-Cracks may result from either outright damage, or wearing out by stress such as fatigue failure or corrosion such as stress corrosion cracking.
+Cracks may result from either outright damage, or wearing out by stress such as fatigue failure from pressure cycling, or corrosion such as stress corrosion cracking.
 Wearing out of a surface between a disk and its seat in a valve could cause a leak between ports (valve inlets or outlets).
 Wearing out of packing around a turning valve stem or rotating centrifugal pump shaft could develop into fluid outleakage into the environment.
-For some frequently operating centrifugal pumps, such leakage is so expected that provisions are made for carrying away the leakage.
+For some frequently-operating centrifugal pumps, such leakage is so expected that provisions are made for carrying away or bleeding off the leakage.
 Similarly, wearing out of seals or packing around piston-driven pumps could also develop into outleakage to the environment.

 The pressure difference between both sides of the leak can affect the movement of material through the leak.
 Fluids will commonly move from the higher pressure side to the lower pressure side.
 The larger the pressure difference, the more leakage there will typically be.
 The fluid pressures on both sides include the hydrostatic pressure, which is pressure due to the weight from the height of fluid level above the leak.
 When the pressures are about equal, there can be an exchange of fluids between both sides, or little to no net movement of fluid across the leak.